The Heavy Table is a daily Twin Cities-based magazine passionately telling the stories of food and drink — from roots to table — in the Upper Midwest.

 We are interested in small, neighborhood restaurants; ethnic eateries with a story to tell; great home cooking; Upper Midwestern culinary traditions; stuff that’s hilarious; recipes that work; recipes that fail spectacularly; current events; local food; heirloom food; and people at all levels of the food creation, preparation, distribution and consumption chain.

 The Heavy Table is for readers who enjoy good food.
-That might mean a $75 tab at Heartland or a $5 banh mi bought in a suburban strip mall.
+That might mean a $75 tab at Sea Change or a $6 burrito bought in a suburban strip mall.
 It might be a dish of morels and fiddlehead ferns or a stewed rabbit.
-It might be a new beer from Summit.
-We read Saveur, and Harold McGee, and The Art of Eating, and Brillat-Savarin.
+It might be a new beer from Lucid.
+We read Kinfolk, and Harold McGee, and The Art of Eating, and Brillat-Savarin.
 We also watch Gordon Ramsay and Alton Brown and keep tabs on the local food blogs.

 We write to be understood, to be accurate, and to entertain.
 The Heavy Table is a positive voice with integrity.
 We will call people out on lousy value and bad hospitality.
 But we prefer to celebrate the delicious, the creative, the honest, and the heartwarming.